Updated 12th January 2026

 ZOE scientific co-founder and gut microbiome expert Prof. Tim Spector describes polyphenols as “rocket fuel for your gut microbes.”

-In a recent study, Prof. Spector and his team found that participants who drank red wine regularly had more “good” bacteria in their guts.
+In a recent study, Prof. Spector and his team found that participants who drank red wine regularly had a more diverse gut microbiome.
+Importantly, they also write that "even rare consumption may be sufficient" to increase diversity.

 Join our mailing list